vishisht245/magi-qa-bot/README.md

 *   **Missing Dependencies:** Ensure all required packages are installed using `pip install -r requirements.txt`.
 * **ChromaDB errors**: Make sure that you are using python 3.9 or above.
 * **Other Errors**: Examine the error messages in your terminal for clues.
 The code includes some basic error handling, but more complex issues might require debugging.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute:

-1. Fork the repository.
-2. Create a new branch for your feature/bugfix.
-3. Make your changes.
-4. Submit a pull request.

-## License
-Add a license here.